 These are basically moving coil instruments.
-In these instruments, the operating field is produced by the fixed coil instead of a permanent magnet.
+But in these instruments, the operating field is produced by the fixed coil instead of a permanent magnet.

 The instruments in which fixed coils produce operating field are known as dynamometer type instruments.

-The dynamometer type wattmeters are very important because they are commonly employed for measuring power in AC circuits.
+The dynamometer type wattmeters are very important because we use very commonly for power measurement in AC circuits.

 Dynamometer Type Wattmeter Working Principle

-In other words, when the field produced by the current carrying moving coil (Fr) tries to come in line with the field produced by the current carrying fixed coil (Fm), a deflecting torque is exerted on the moving system and deflection takes place as shown in figure(b).
+In these wattmeters, the field produced by the current-carrying moving coil tries to come in line with the field produced by the current-carrying fixed coil, and a deflecting torque is exerted on the moving system.
+As a result deflection takes place in the pointer.

 Construction of Dynamometer Type Wattmeter

-A dynamometer type wattmeter essentially consists of two coils called fixed coil and moving coil.
-The fixed coil is splitted into two equal parts which are placed parallel to each other.
+A dynamometer type wattmeter primarily consists of two coils called fixed coil and moving coil.
+The fixed coil is splitted into two equal parts, which are placed parallel to each other.
 The two fixed coils are air-cored to avoid hysteresis effects when used on AC.

 The fixed coil is connected in series with the load and carries the circuit current.
 It is, therefore, called the current coil.
 The moving coil is pivoted between the two parts of the fixed coil and is mounted on a spindle.

 Generally, a high resistance is connected in series with the moving coil to limit the current through it.
-By limiting the current, the moving coil is made of light weight which in turn increases the sensitivity of the instrument.
+By limiting the current, the moving coil is made lightweight, which in turn increases the sensitivity of the instrument.

-The controlling torque is provided by springs which also serve the additional purpose of leading current into and out of the moving coil.
-Air friction damping (not shown in fig.) is employed in such instruments.
+The springs provide the controlling torque.
+They also serve the additional purpose of leading the current into and out of the moving coil.
+Air friction damping is employed in such instruments.

 Dynamometer Type Wattmeter Working

 The fixed coil produces a field Fm, and moving coil creates a field Fr.
 The field Fr tries to come in line with the main field Fm, which provides a deflecting torque on the moving coil.

 Thus, the pointer attached to the spindle of the moving coil deflects.
-The deflection is controlled by the controlling torque produced by the springs.
+This deflection is controlled by the controlling torque produced by the springs.